yDNA haplogroup L in Medieval Cherry Hinton, England

 The only modern Asian samples have been a single tester from Kazakhstan.
 Rather, the highest density of testers have placed their paternal lines in Switzerland, The apparent centre of modern L-B374 - this variant looks very European.
 The TMRCA for B374 is 600 BCE.
 Following Switzerland, it has also been reported in: Germany, Austria, Czech Republic, Tatarstan, Slovakia, Slovenia, Hungary and Croatia.

 This is not the case with my own variant (L-FGC51036).
 Other than the two South English families, our closest yDNA relatives have been from Lebanon, Saudi Arabia, Iraq, Iran, India, and Turkey.
-Our own line intruded independently, and most probably later than that of the Cherry Hinton Men.
+Our own line arrived independently, and possibly later than that of the Cherry Hinton Men.
 I propose an Early Medieval date for the arrival of my own paternal line in England.
 Maybe one day we will get as lucky, and our own paternal line ancestors will be excavated?

 Documentary Paternal line.

 I have proven descent from John Henry Brooker, through genetic matching to support the documentary evidence.
 I and my sibling share some centimorgans of autosomal DNA with descendants of his sister.
-Additionally, smaller segments are shared from the prior few generations, to support that this paternal line is true, at least back to Generation 5 (great great grandparent).
+Additionally, smaller segments are shared from the prior few generations, to support that this paternal line is biologically true, at least back to Generation 5 (great great grandparent).
 He was the only one of my great grandfather's not to be Norfolk-born.

 If I follow his paternal line (BROOKER) back using traditional genealogical method, I follow it back to the Thames Valley borderlands of rural Oxfordshire and Berkshire.
 I have good, strong documentary evidence back to my direct paternal line 5 x great grandfather, Edward Brucker, born 1757 at Long Wittenham, Berkshire.

-I have fairly good support for my 6 x great grandfather being a John Brooker born 1722 at Hagbourne, Berkshire in 1722.
+Support for my 6 x great grandfather being a John Brooker born 1722 at Hagbourne, Berkshire in 1722 is pretty good.
 His father before him I have verified, was another John Brooker born 1691 at Hagbourne.
-If true, he would be my 7 x great grandfather.
+His father was Thomas Brucker, also baptised at Hagbourne in 1658.
+If biologically true, he would be my 8 x great grandfather and that would place my Y chromosome in Hagbourne, Berkshire in 1658.
+The Chandlers who share the yDNA descend from a Thomas Chandler who lived in Basingstoke, Hampshire during the late 18th century.
+At some point prior to that, our two paternal lines must merge.

-Before that, too much doubt creeps in, but I have candidates stretching back a few generations waiting for more supportive evidence.
+Anything earlier than 1658 Hagbourne, too much doubt creeps in, but I have candidates stretching back a few generations waiting for more supportive evidence.
 They are in the Wantage/Uffington area of Oxfordshire.
+Caution - they may be incorrect.
+Another candidate in in Whitchurch, Hampshire.

 I've researched the BROOKER surname: